tjwolfGH/fkh-7-analysis/README.md

 The code is provided to support transparency, reproducibility, and reuse of the analysis pipeline described in the manuscript.

+## Fiji / ImageJ Jython script

+The Jython script performs automated image processing steps including:

+-Channel selection and separation
+-Z-projection
+-ROI-based fluorescence quantification
+-Batch processing of image stacks

+The script is intended to be run interactively within Fiji and assumes image inputs are selected manually by the user.

 ## AI-assisted code development statement